Dev4Coffee/GoogleAuth-2FA/README.md

 #Known bugs:
 - Setting APP_MFA_STRATEGY to anything else than the supported values will not result in an error but in erratic program behaviour.
-- The JWT token does NOT use Signatures, therefore the JWT can be tampered with
+- The JWT token does NOT use Signatures, therefore, the JWT can be tampered with
 - The user registration is not sanitizing the username and the password
 - Displaying the QR code during registration sometimes failed when not done in its seperate window.
-This makes it necessare to move away from there manually.
+This makes it necessary to move away from there manually.
-- When moving from the registration form where username and password is provided to the QR, qn exception is thrown in the terminal.
+- When moving from the registration form where username and password is provided to the QR, an exception is thrown in the terminal.
 Unpretty but the app is fine.

 #Missing features:
 - the 2FA strategy does only support global configuration, not individual overrides.